dhelirious/Circle-vs-Squares/README.md

 How To Play:
 - Download main.py which is the game
-- Open console in the folder of the game directory and write "python3 main.py" or simple right click on main.py and use python to open it.
+- Open console in the folder of the game directory and write "python3 main.py".

 Controllers:
 - W,A,S,D for movement